-NIH launches Dietary Supplement Label DatabaseJune 18th, 2013 in Health /
+NIH launches Dietary Supplement Label DatabaseJune 18, 2013 in Medicine & Health / Health

 Researchers, as well as health care providers and consumers, can now see the ingredients listed on the labels of about 17,000 dietary supplements by looking them up on a website.
 The Dietary Supplement Label Database, free of charge and hosted by the National Institutes of Health, is available at www.dsld.nlm.nih.gov.

 The Dietary Supplement Label Database provides product information in one place that can be searched and organized as desired.
 "This database will be of great value to many diverse groups of people, including nutrition researchers, healthcare providers, consumers, and others," said Paul M. Coates, Ph.D., director of the NIH Office of Dietary Supplements (ODS).
 "For example, research scientists might use the Dietary Supplement Label Database to determine total nutrient intakes from food and supplements in populations they study."

 For consumers, the My Dietary Supplements (MyDS) app from ODS is already available, at myds.nih.gov.
 The app is an easy way to keep track of vitamins, minerals, herbs, and other products you take, and has science-based, reliable information on dietary supplements.

 Dietary supplements, taken regularly by about half of U.S. adults, can add significant amounts of nutrients and other ingredients to the diet.
 Supplements include vitamins, minerals, herbals and botanicals, amino acids, enzymes, and more.
 They come in many different forms, including tablets, capsules, and powders, as well as liquids and energy bars.
 Popular supplements include vitamins D and E; minerals like calcium and iron; herbs such as echinacea and garlic; and specialty products like glucosamine, probiotics, and fish oils.